k-kawa/bqv/README.md

 ## With parameter

-You can use the `query.sql` file as a template and replace the placeholders written in it when you run `bqv apply`.
+You can use the `query.sql` file as a template and replace the placeholders in it when you run `bqv apply`.

 ```sh
 # Create another directory